ModernizationDigital/playbook-3/_playbook/containers-saas-choose.md

 Digital advances can cause industry giants can become obsolete overnight.
 You want to make sure that you can protect your application as technology and trends change. <br>
 Can you remove your data if needed?
 In what format?
 Get it in writing <br>
 Will they keep a copy of your data?
 Is that a violation of your privacy regulations?  <br>
 Is it open source?
-This will allow anyone to be able to edit, fix your code later.
+This will allow anyone to be able to edit, fix your code later.<br>
 </div>

 <a href="#demo5" data-toggle="collapse">5.
 Saas Provider Support</a>
 <div id="demo5" class="collapse">
 Read reviews to see how well their support service is.
 Ask about escalation proceedures.
-If possible create a test account, (even if you have to pay for a few weeks trial) and create a few support tickets to see how well their service is.
+If possible create a test account, (even if you have to pay for a few weeks trial) and create a few support tickets to see how well their service is. <br>
 </div>

 <a href="#demo6" data-toggle="collapse">6.
 Does the SaaS product play well with others?</a>
 <div id="demo6" class="collapse">
 The major drive for moving to the cloud is to have better integration options.
 Look at your chosen provider’s integration options carefully and take all your requirements into account.
-Can you integrate these or do you need another developer?
+Can you integrate these or do you need another developer?  <br>
 </div>